106 Comments

 No, defeatist and wrong.
 Protests, along with boycotts and civil disobedience work.
 They worked during the Vietnam War, they worked during the civil rights movement and even the Black Lives Matter movement (even though there was a strong backlash).

 It’s not defeatist to say this thing doesn’t work but here are things that do.
-The protest movements before the mid 70s worked in their moment… but the white washed history is that there were radical flanks not strapped down by non-violence that made it possible.
+The protest movements before the mid 70s worked in their moment… but the white washed history is that there were no radical flanks not strapped down by non-violence that made it possible.
 The ruling class structurally changed the system in direct response.
 Now it is unresponsive.
 This is called neoliberalism.
 David Harvey wrote about this in his book on neoliberalism.
 I recommend it.
 You have to understand the game to win.
 It’s important.
 And the game in this situation is rigged.
 So we can’t continue to play by their rules and expect to win.

 -Auxiliary